mattheww176/market-analyzer/WEBSITE_README.md

   - `index.html` - Main web page
 - `market_analyzer.py` - Core analysis functions

+## 📊 Data Sources
+- Real-time and historical market data provided by Yahoo Finance
+- Technical indicators calculated in real-time
+- All data is for informational purposes only

 ## 📜 License

 This project is for educational purposes only.
 Use at your own risk.
+Not intended as financial advice.